Danville, California: History

 When the Southern Pacific Railroad came to the Valley in 1891, Danville continued to grow.
 Farmers built warehouses and shipped crops by rail, and residents were able to travel to and from Danville.

 John Hartz sold 8.65 acre of his land for the Danville Depot and granted land access to the station.
 He then subdivided and sold lots east of the station, shifting the town's focus from Front Street to Hartz Avenue.
 Eventually, a bank, drug store, saloon, doctor's office and Chinese laundry joined the houses lining the street.
-The Danville Hotel originally sat across from the station and was moved to face Hartz avenue in 1927.
+The Danville Hotel originally sat across from the station and was moved to face Hartz Avenue in 1927.

 The twentieth century found Danville affected by the wars, the Spanish flu, the depression, and new immigrants.

 In 1910, a public high school district was organized and San Ramon Valley Union High School was built.
 A library opened in 1913 with 104 books.
 St. Isidore's Catholic Church was first established in 1910.
 An Improvement League funded the first streetlights and paved roads in 1915.

 Danville continued as farm country into the 1940s.
 The Valley had a population of 2,120 people in 1940, growing to 4,630 by 1950.
 Developments such as Montair and Cameo Acres were built, the water and sewer districts extended their boundaries, and the new I-680 freeway which cut through Danville in the mid-1960.

 In 1982, Danville citizens voted to incorporate their community.

 In 2000, Danville's population reached 40,484.

-Danville was ranked as the safest city in California for a fifth consecutive year, most recently in 2022.